Connect with us

 An impression of the Danjiang Bridge in Taiwan.
 PHOTO | COURTESY

-Construction is well underway for the Danjiang Bridge in Taiwan, moving closer to reality what is poised to be the world’s longest asymmetric cable-stayed bridge.
+Construction is well underway for the Danjiang Bridge in Taiwan, bringing it closer to becoming the world’s longest asymmetric cable-stayed bridge.

 Spanning the Tamsui River on the outskirts of Taipei, Taiwan, the bridge minimizes its visual impact by using a single concrete mast to support its main 450-metre span with dedicated road, cycle, and pedestrian lanes.